What is a Certificate of Recognition?

 Who reviews the audit and actually issues the COR?

 The completed audit document should be sent to a Certifying Partner, along with a request for them to review it and issue a COR.

-The Certifying Partner will review the audit for quality assurance and will issue the COR if the audit meets the required standard.
-The COR will be co-signed by Alberta Employment and Immigration.
+The Certifying Partner will review the audit for quality assurance, and if the audit meets the required standard, will request the COR.
+The COR will be issued by the Ministry and co-signed by the Certifying Partner.

 Note: The audit may be sent to the Certifying Partner directly by the auditor, but ultimately it is the employer requesting the COR who is responsible for ensuring it is received by the Certifying Partner.